 Why does this cause me guilty feelings about Sid?
 These people are fantastic trainers, and have worked their dogs in agility, obedience, flyball — they have dogs with TITLES.
 Like Katie’s eeevil red dog, who is ARCHX Siren’s Eleusinian Mystery CD CD-H RA RL3 RLV RL2X RL1X CGC TT.

 This is, I realize, totally irrational.
 Siddy doesn’t care if he never gets the entire alphabet after his name, what he cares about is whether he gets to go places with his person and take care of her.
 But I keep feeling that I am letting him down, because if I was a more systematic and dedicated trainer, he definitely could have a pile of titles.
 He is smart, willing, and has heart and courage in spades (along with a large helping of goofy sense of humor and general good nature).
 In the hands of a trainer who would, say, work through the Levels with him in an organized fashion, he could be out there in the rally obedience ring no problem.
 Well, small problem in that his handler would have to use her cane and some speed changes would be impossible for us — does rally require anything faster than a quick-step gimp?
-I have no idea but if so, it’s a no-go — but no problem in the dog’s ability or capacity.
+I have no idea but if so, it’s a no-go — but no problem in the dog’s ability or capacity, the best escape proof dog crate reviews

 The problem is that I have this deep and weird aversion to competing in things like obedience, and that systematically working behaviors in the backyard here at home is also not the most thrilling thing ever for me.
 I put Sid’s public access foundations on him here at home, but as soon as he was cleared to work and I was 95% certain of his ability to not be a total dork in public, we took our show on the road.
 It was more interesting for both of us, that way.